sabyahsan/Youtube-test/README.md

 - Buffer Length (in seconds) => As specified by the argument --range, just used for reporting
 - Error code => Internal error code in case of failure.

-Refer to (sequence.pdf) for the trigger points for different metric measurements.

 ## License: